vijexa/IoT-Grow-Lamp/README.md

 # IOT Grow Lamp

 Automatical lamp for plants.
-Can be scheduled or work depending on sunset and sunrise time.
+Can be scheduled or work depending on twilight begin and end times.